-Before you begin using Grant Runner, you need to complete the following activities:
+Before you begin using Grant Runner, you need to:

 - Find an eligible funding opportunity